Wilfred/wilfred.github.com/_posts/2014-09-06-comparative-macrology.markdown

 newLisp supports f-expressions.
 These are similar to macros, but they're evaluated at runtime.
 A macro is a function that takes an abstract syntax tree (AST) and returns another AST.
-An f-expression is like a function except it can choose which of its arguments will be evaluated and when.
+An f-expression is a runtime expression that can choose which of its arguments will be evaluated and when.

 F-expressions have largely fallen out of favour today (the definitive